 Associate Professor of Law

-An expert in complex litigation, Professor Moller joined the college of law in 2007, and teaches in the area of civil procedure.
-He received a J.D. with honors from the University of Chicago Law School (1999), an LL.M. with first class honors from the University of Cambridge (2000), and a bachelor's degree magna cum laude from Duke University (1994).
-Prior to joining DePaul, Moller was an associate in the appellate and class action groups at Gibson Dunn & Crutcher in Washington, D.C., where he served on the team that successfully litigated Bush v.
+Professor Mark Moller joined DePaul University College of Law in 2007, and teaches in the areas of civil procedure, complex litigation, Conflict of Laws and legal ethics.
+He received a JD with honors from the University of Chicago Law School (1999), an LLM with first class honors from the University of Cambridge (2000), and a bachelor's degree magna cum laude from Duke University (1994).
+Prior to joining DePaul, Professor Moller was an associate in the appellate and class action groups at Gibson Dunn & Crutcher in Washington, D.C., where he served on the team that successfully litigated Bush v.
 Gore.
-Following private practice, he was a senior fellow at the Cato Institute's Center for Constitutional Studies in Washington, D.C., where he oversaw Cato's Supreme Court amicus program and appeared frequently as a legal commentator in print and on television and radio.
+Following private practice, he was a senior fellow at the Cato Institute's Center for Constitutional Studies in Washington, D.C., where he served as the editor-in-chief of the Cato Supreme Court Review and appeared frequently as a legal commentator in print and on television and radio.
+His articles have appeared in William & Mary Law Review, the Indiana Law Journal, the Harvard Journal of Law and Public Policy, the Stanford Journal of Complex Litigation, and the Utah Law Review, among other journals.

 BA, Duke University; JD, University of Chicago; LL.M, University of Cambridge